-We're thrilled to announce speakers for The Housing Community Summit this September.
+We're thrilled to announce speakers for the Full Summit agenda.

 Pooja Agrawal